Treeniks/x86-64-simplified/src/instructions/binary-arithmetic-instructions/idiv.md

 Non-integral results are truncated (chopped) towards 0.
 The remainder is always less than the divisor in magnitude.
 Overflow is indicated with the #DE (divide error) exception rather than with the `CF` flag.

-In 64-bit mode, the instruction’s default operation size is 32 bits.
+In 64-bit mode, the instruction's default operation size is 32 bits.
 Use of the `REX.R` prefix permits access to additional registers (`R8`-`R15`).
 Use of the `REX.W` prefix promotes operation to 64 bits.
 In 64-bit mode when `REX.W` is applied, the instruction divides the signed value in `RDX:RAX` by the source operand. `RAX` contains a 64-bit quotient; `RDX` contains a 64-bit remainder.

 See the summary chart at the beginning of this section for encoding data and limits.
 See the table below.